Headway App Review: Is It Really Worth Your Time and Money? [2026]

 And they also have a list of “insights”, which are basically one-liners that kind of summarizes the key points themselves (exactly… the summary of the summary!).

-So, for the book Principles, they have a list of 9 key points (the last key point is always the Conclusion) and 9 insights.
+So, for the book Principles, they have a list of 9 key points (the last key point is usually a Conclusion or a list of practical tips) and 9 insights.

 Now, I’ll go through the 3 main features of Headway’s book summaries: